 – A morning person that does not smoke and does not take drugs (prescription drugs are ok)

 – do not have any own pets (we are already at capacity with the animals on site)

 |Outline Job specification – requirements from candidates|

 |Additional information||note about couples|

-If you are a couple then it would also be possible to make some arrangement especially if one of you is a carpenter, handy person or is a very keen housekeeper.
+If you are a couple then it would also be possible to make some arrangements especially if one of you is a carpenter, handy person or is a very keen housekeeper.

 |Offer||what we offer:|

-If you want to work outside the community for money, please make sure that you have enough time to honor our agreement.
+If you want to work outside the community for money, please make sure that you have enough time to honour our agreement.